-Under California Penal Code 597.7 PC, it is illegal to leave an animal in an unattended motor vehicle when the conditions would endanger the health or well-being of the animal.
+Under California Penal Code 597.7 PC, it is illegal to leave an animal in an unattended motor vehicle under conditions that would endanger the health or well-being of the animal.
 A violation of the law can lead to misdemeanor charges and jail time.

 597.7 PC reads that “A person shall not leave or confine an animal in any unattended motor vehicle under conditions that endanger the health or well-being of an animal…”